bulduk-e/DAFT_0116/module_2/Lab_27_Advanced-Tableau/README.md

 5. In which Region do all Product Categories fall beneath the overall average profit?

 a.
 All Regions

 b.
 Central

 c.
 East

 d.
-South
+South => CORRECT ANSWER

 e.
 West